benrodenhaeuser/benrodenhaeuser.github.io/content/_posts/2017-12-18-a-bunch-of-sets.md

 These are the desired results (assuming a—standard—`inspect` method which we have not shown).
 Notice that the score range we have specified for classical sets in tandem with the bounded sum ensures that inserting the same key twice has the same effect as inserting it once: the sum of `1` and `1` bounded by `1` is again `1`.

 Returning to the earlier snippet, we also need to keep track of the size of our set (line 5).
-Here, we also neutralize rounding errors that might occur for types of sets that allow [floating point numbers](http://floating-point-gui.de) as scores.
+Here, we also neutralize rounding errors that might occur for types of sets that allow [floating point numbers][5] as scores.

 ### Key retrieval
-{:.no_toc}
+{:.no\_toc}

 Next, consider `SetMap#retrieve`: